stringedcat/stringedcat/README.md

 ## Skills: Javascript / HTML / CSS / React / Redux / SASS / Material UI / Express / PostgreSQL / Git / Sequelize

-- 🔭 I’m finally finished Henry's Bootcamp which was the most intensive academic course i ever studied and challenged me, i still studying it engineer.
+- 🔭 I’m finally finished Henry's Bootcamp which was the most intensive academic course I ever studied and challenged me, I still studying IT engineer on my university.
-- 🌱 I’m currently learning development React Native now.
+- 🌱 I’m currently learning development with React Native now.
 - 👯 I’m looking to get a job as a Front End Developer.
 - 💬 Ask me about information about my projects, i've many of them using many tools i learned.
 - 📫 How to reach me: +5493884639747 or on my linkedIn(https://www.linkedin.com/in/mauro-loyola) 🎆